 Storm Sewer Utilities

-The City of Fargo storm sewer system functions to collect, route, and discharge precipitation run-off.
-Managing surface runoff is challenging in our flat and flood prone landscape, thus the City utilizes a complex network of conveyances to successfully and efficiently route storm water into the Red River.
-Rose Coulee, legal drains, inlets, underground pipes, lift stations, retention ponds, and outlets are among the features that make up our storm water system.
+The City of Fargo storm sewer system functions to collect, route and discharge precipitation run-off.
+Managing surface runoff is challenging in this flat and flood-prone landscape, therefore the City utilizes a complex network of conveyances to successfully and efficiently route storm water into the Red River.
+Rose Coulee, legal drains, inlets, underground pipes, lift stations, retention ponds and outlets are among the features that make up the City's storm water system.